Alcoholism Warning Signs and Symptoms

 - Hallucinations

-Withdrawal from alcoholism can also involve hallucinations, confusion, seizures, fever, and agitation.
-Withdrawal is an important step in the treatment process, but can be dangerous.
-Undergoing withdrawal should always be done under the supervision of a doctor or rehabilitation center.
+Withdrawal from alcohol can also involve hallucinations, confusion, seizures, fever, and agitation.
+Withdrawal is an important step in the treatment process, but it can be dangerous.

 - Slurred or incoherent speech